-Saturday, June 7th, 2014 at the Old Locks & Dam Site in Newburgh, Indiana
+Saturday, September 7th, 2013 at the Old Dam Site in Newburgh, Indiana

-Working closely with the Man-to-Man Prostate Cancer Support Group for the past 12 years, we’ve been asked numerous times by the members ‘When are we gonna have a race like what the women have?’ referring to Komen Race for the Cure.
+Working closely with the Man-to-Man Prostate Cancer Support Group for the past 11 years, we’ve been asked numerous times by the members ‘When are we gonna have a race like what the women have?’ referring to Komen Race for the Cure.
 We listened.
-Last year we decided to host such an event... the Blue Ribbon River Run for Mens’ Health and Prostate Cancer Awareness.
-So lace up your sneakers, make a date with dad, and plan to join us as we step it up for mens health and prostate cancer awareness!
+So this year we’ve decided to host such an event... the Blue Ribbon River Run for Mens’ Health and Prostate Cancer Awareness.
+The Blue Ribbon River Run is scheduled for Saturday, September 7th as the official kick-off to prostate cancer awareness month which is September.
+So lace up your sneakers and plan to join us as we step it up for mens health and prostate cancer awareness!

 |Schedule of Events

-• 7:00 am - Prostate Cancer Survivors’ Breakfast at La Veranda (compliments of Edgewater Grille, 1 Water Street) - Receive a FREE ‘I’m a Survivor’ t-shirt and other special goodies, participate in the Survivors’ March, walk/run FREE, and enjoy a BBQ Luncheon Celebration.
-(Registration is kindly requested.
-Call Miranda at 812-253-9129 or email Robin at email@example.com.)
+• 7:00 am - Prostate Cancer Survivors’ Breakfast at Preservation Hall - Receive a FREE ‘I’m a Survivor’ t-shirt and other special goodies, participate in the Survivors’ March and walk/run FREE (Registration is kindly requested.
+Call Robin Lawrence at 812-474-6000 or email Robin at firstname.lastname@example.org.)

-• 7:45 am - Prostate Cancer Survivors’ March & Blue Ribbon Welcoming Address March from La Veranda for Welcoming Address and official start of walk/run
+• 8:10 am - Prostate Cancer Survivors’ March & Blue Ribbon Welcoming Address March from Preservation Hall, corner of Main and State Street to Old Dam for Welcoming Address and official start of walk/run

 Giveaways and plenty of FREE educational information!